Introduction

 Tool In Action

 At the top of the assignment, you will see the Overall student progress overview.
 Click on statistics per active student to see individual students' progress.
-Here you can see if students have read the instructions, given feedback, the total number of review comments, and finally, if students have read the feedback they received.
+Here, you can view their overall grade, whether students have read the instructions, and the statuses of both the reviews they've given and received.

 Fig. 1: Overall student progress: Active assignment